isl-org/Open3D/docs/tutorial/Basic/pointcloud.rst

 .. image:: ../../_static/Basic/pointcloud/scene.png
     :width: 400px

 It looks like a dense surface, but it is actually a point cloud rendered as surfels.
 The GUI supports various keyboard functions.
-One of them the :kbd:`-` key to reduce the size of the points (surfels).
+One of them, the :kbd:`-` key reduces the size of the points (surfels).
 Press it multiple times, the visualization becomes:

 .. image:: ../../_static/Basic/pointcloud/scene_small.png
     :width: 400px